• English

 Ride comfort

 The Xoom 110 has an approachable, 770mm seat height with a tapering front, so even short riders won’t feel out of place.
 The padding is soft enough to isolate you from the engine’s vibes, but not so soft that you sink in on longer rides.
 And despite the sporty handling, the Xoom 110’s ride quality is firm without being stiff.
-So though some sharp bumps do creep through, the average undulation is handled without issue.
+So though some sharp bumps creep through, the average undulation is handled without issue.

 Strong Braking

 Being that we had the top, disc-equipped variant, the Xoom 110 seemed eager to come to a halt, without any drama.
 Lever feel is progressive, and along with the CBS which is offered as standard, made judging braking distances an easy task.
-This is something that will imbibe quite a bit of confidence to the beginner sport rider, the pin-point demographic.
+This is something that will imbibe quite a bit of confidence in the beginner sport rider, the pin-point demographic.

 Braking